From the desk of David Utke

 Subj: The Lean List-Builder: High-Value Starter Plans for Beginners

-While I have a dedicated guide on the best overall email marketing options, I know not everyone is an experience email marketer.
+While I have a dedicated guide on the best overall email marketing options, I know not everyone is an experience email marketer, a lot of you are just starting out.

-Having a free plan to get started and grow your list with is quite helpful, particularly if you don’t really have an audience yet.
+If that’s you, then having a feature rich free plan to get started and grow your list with is quite helpful, particularly if you don’t really have an audience yet.

-So what are the best free starter email marketing plans on the internet?
+So what are the best free email marketing plans available and what are their ideal use case?

 Let’s get to it.